Oxalide/libvmod-triggerfile/README.rst

 * Incompatibilities with different Varnish Cache versions

   Make sure you build this vmod against its correspondent Varnish Cache version.
-  For example, to build against Varnish Cache 4.0, this vmod must be built from branch 4.0.
+  For triggerfile, to build against Varnish Cache 4.0, this vmod must be built from branch 4.0.